hydroflux/abstractor-ws/BACKLOG.md

 ### Document Class To Do

 - [ ] Update 'document.value' to 'document.search_value' to create a better differentiation between 'document.reception_number'???
-- [ ] Turn off 'download' flag if document image is not available?--could be a better solution to checking image available before trying to download
+- [ ] Turn off 'download' flag if document image is not available?--could be a better solution to checking image available before trying to download (I think this is solved with the conditional before 'download' in the 'executor' script)
-- [ ] Add date / year into the document class in order to add the option to sort by date
 - [ ] Consolidate the 'value' attribute and the 'document_value' instance function--too confusing and creating problems
-- [ ] Set the 'image_available' attribute automatically True, to be turned to 'false' if otherwise noted
-- [ ] Add an 'is_duplicate' attribute to the Document class, set using 'download_management' (or otherwise the 'previously_downloaded' function) and called in the printout statements
+- [ ] Set 'is_duplicate' attribute using 'download_management' (or otherwise the 'previously_downloaded' function) and called in the printout statements
-- [ ] Consider adding the document 'recording variables' as attributes on the Document class, which can then be recorded with an extrapolated 'record' type script in the 'actions' directory

 ### Program Class To Do